Mathematics (MATH)

 Core Attributes: First Yr Integration (LC Only), Math reasng and prob solving

 Mathematics is much more than calculation; it is an imaginative and creative endeavor that studies all sorts of patterns and structures, many of which are beautiful, intriguing, and applicable to the real world.
 This course will explore some surprising and rewarding mathematical ideas in areas that could include games, fractals, ciphers, elections, finance, risk measurement, the nature of infinity, or others.
 Along the way, students may confront issues that challenge their intuition, gain sharper analytical reasoning skills, and experience mathematical questions that have remained unsolved for hundreds of years.
-This course does not serve as a prerequisite to MATH 120, MATH 130, MATH 150, or MATH 200.
+This course does not serve as a prerequisite to MATH 120, MATH 130, MATH 133, MATH 150, or MATH 200.

 MATH 115 | COLLEGE ALGEBRA